New Brunswick Route 420

 Route 420 is a 35 km long mostly east–west secondary highway in the northwest portion of New Brunswick, Canada.

-The route's Eastern terminus starts on Route 108 between the community of McGraw Brook and Flat Landing.
-The road travels north before turning north-easterly following the South Bank of the Southwest Miramichi River through the mostly treed area to the community of Harris Brook Settlement.
+The route's eastern terminus starts on Route 108 between the community of McGraw Brook and Flat Landing.
+The road travels north before turning north-easterly following the South Bank of the Little Southwest Miramichi River through the mostly treed area to the community of Harris Brook Settlement.
 The road continues north east to the community of Matthews then passing by the community of Lyttleton.